 The idea of expanding Ellie’s started when the demand for pastry pushed the baking operation to Hope & Main in Warren, which allowed the team to really dive into pastry production while we searched for a new home for Ellie’s.
 After years of looking for a place that could bring the bakers back under the same roof, we discovered 225 Weybosset.
 The stars must have aligned with this opportunity, as 225 Weybosset Street, much like her sister Gracie’s, is directly across the street from a historic theater; in this case the dining room of Ellie’s is illuminated by the marquee lights of PPAC theater.
 Restoring a building that was constructed in 1920 was no easy task, but has been an incredibly rewarding experience.

 We aim to be a soulful eatery that serves as a gathering place for neighbors and a place of rest for visitors.
-You can start your day with freshly baked pastries and coffees, keep the day going with a wholesome lunch, and settle in for the evening with friends for a glass of wine and a slice of cake.
+You can start your day with freshly baked pastries and coffees, keep the day going with a wholesome lunch, or host an intimate private gathering or special occasion in our space.

 We can’t wait to serve you – thank you for joining us.